CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08new-translation.md

 ## Task 2: Deploy a model

-In this task, you will deploy a generative AI model in Microsoft Foundry.
-You will browse the model catalog, locate the GPT-5 model, review its capabilities, and deploy it using the default settings so that it can be used for testing and evaluation.
+In this task, you'll deploy the GPT-5 Mini model in Microsoft Foundry and obtain the deployment name required for testing and application integration.

 1. Now you're ready to explore models.
 On the **Discover (1)** page, select the **Models (2)** tab to view the Microsoft Foundry model catalog.